marqdouj/dotnet.azuremaps/README.md

 - See the [Configuration](docs/Configuration.md) section in the docs.

 ## Release Notes
+### 10.4.0
+- `IAzureMapContainer`.
+  - `Maps`.
+Add new methods:
+    - `GetTraffic`.
+Gets the traffic settings for the map.
+    - `SetTraffic`.
+Sets the traffic settings for the map.
+- `MapControls`.
+  - `TrafficControl`.
+Added new control to manage traffic settings for the map.

 ### 10.3.8
 - `Map Events`.
   - `Layers`.
 Fixed issue with deserialization of Layer event payload.